nobodyscripts/LeafBlowerScript/Readme.md

 F3: Handle new multipliers, decreasing amounts, priorities.
 Will probably need to read save file, get caps, work out how much to open to avoid breaking auto transcend limits, then ocr the buttons and openall the right amount.
-F4: Check if trade moved after using suitcase to signal actual usage.
 F6: If item is not a valid target cancel borbv
 F6: If white pixels in area next to normal text display, cancel borbv as inventory is blocked